 Back to Charlottetown and day-end stroll along the Promenade to watch the setting sun cavort amidst the sails of anchored boats and ships, a painter’s canvas, completes our city break.

-Day 3….Victoria-by-the-Sea: We enter a Village, that is accessible by road or by sea, waking up from its winter slumber.
-The welcoming quietness of handful of visitors and locals, the near empty Galleries, studios, restaurants, the tempting chocolate factory lining the cozy street and we quickly abandon our car in favor of slow-paced meandering on tree-lined avenues.
-This is followed by a leisurely lunch at Beachcombers On The Wharf managed by two sisters who personally see to your food choice.
-Not much of Lobster eaters (PEI is famous) we did not try the lobsters suggested by them but enjoyed the sandwiches and shakes.
+From Charlottetown it was to Victoria-by-the-Sea a charming village by the sea (as the name suggests).
+The Village, accessible by road and by sea, was waking up from its winter slumber and the welcoming quietness of a handful of visitors and locals, the near empty art Galleries, studios, restaurants, the tempting chocolate factory flanking the cozy street…. makes us abandon our car in favour of slow-paced meandering on tree-lined avenues.
+The salty sea breeze urges us to Beachcombers On The Wharf managed by two sisters who personally help in food choice.
+Not much of Lobster eaters (PEI is famous) we enjoyed the sandwiches and shakes.
 Dessert was finger licking home-made chocolates in the tiny homely shop, Island Chocolates.
-The smell alone is enough to drive one into chocolaty raptures.
+The bouquet of flavours alone is enough to drive one into chocolaty raptures.
 Coffee, served on the café patio overlooking the Main Street is a refreshing antidote.

-Temptation was rearing ‘its ugly head’ to stay overnight as the best way to experience the charm and intimacy of PEI is to live like the locals in its myriad small towns and villages.
+Temptation was rearing ‘its ugly head’ to stay overnight.
+The best way to experience the charm and intimacy of PEI is to live like the locals in its myriad small towns and villages.
 But we had to move on to another wonder, Bay of Fundy, New Brunswick, as hotel reservations were already made.

 For us it was a four-wheel adventure and from Victoria we headed towards PEI’s photogenic rolling terrain of Red Sands Shore dominating the region with a perfect rust dab on the pastoral landscape.
 Another pausing point is Port-la-Joye–Fort Amherst National Historic Site, an ill-fated place of struggle of two European powers, France and Great Britain, and their control of the strategic harbor.
+This location has the double distinction of hosting one of the first Acadian settlements in present day Prince Edward Island.
+It was a military fortification under control of France and the first military fortification of the British when they took over.
+It was designated a National Historic Site in 1958.
 The present tranquility, as you stand atop the earthwork remains of Fort Amherst, negates the skirmishes of the past.

 We end our journey in Borden Carlton Village before getting on Confederation Bridge for entry into New Brunswick.
 The Marine Rail Park is an ideal place to take stunning pictures of the Bridge, the fluttering red PEI pennant and the old rail cars.

-A final linger before exit….Gateway village for food, drinks and souvenirs supposedly reasonably priced than elsewhere on PEI.
-We purchased the famous PEI mud-dyed tee shirts using age-old native dyeing formula.
+A final linger before exit….Gateway village for food, drinks and souvenirs supposedly reasonably priced than any where else on PEI.
+We purchased the famous PEI red mud-dyed tee shirts using age-old native dyeing formula.
 A year later my t-shirt is a shadow of its previous clayey-red colour.